Last Updated: 9/24/2021

 e.
 Data Subject Requests.
 Processor will provide reasonable assistance, including by appropriate technical and organizational measures and taking into account the nature of the Processing, to enable Controller to respond to any request from Data Subjects seeking to exercise their rights under the Data Protection Law with respect to Personal Data (including access, rectification, restriction, deletion or portability of Personal Data, as applicable), to the extent permitted by the law.
 If such request is made directly to Processor, Processor will inform Controller and will advise Data Subjects to submit their request to the Controller.
 Controller shall be solely responsible for responding to any Data Subjects’ requests.

 f.
-Deletion or Retrieval of Personal Data.
-Other than to the extent required to comply with Data Protection Law, following termination or expiration of the Agreement, Processor will delete or return all Personal Data (including copies thereof) processed pursuant to this DPA.
+Deletion, Anonymization or Retrieval of Personal Data.
+Other than to the extent required to comply with Data Protection Law, following termination or expiration of the Agreement, Processor will delete, anonymize or return all Personal Data (including copies thereof) processed pursuant to this DPA to Controller.
 If Processor is unable to delete Personal Data for technical or other reasons, Processor will apply measures to ensure that Personal Data is blocked from any further Processing.

-Controller shall, upon termination or expiration of the Agreement and by way of issuing an Instruction, stipulate, within a period of time set by Processor, the reasonable measures to return data or to delete stored data.
-Any additional cost arising in connection with the return or deletion of Personal Data after the termination or expiration of the Agreement shall be borne by Controller.
+Controller shall, upon termination or expiration of the Agreement and by way of issuing an Instruction, stipulate, within a period of time set by Processor, the reasonable measures to return, anonymize or delete stored data.
+Any additional cost arising in connection with the return, anonymization or deletion of Personal Data after the termination or expiration of the Agreement shall be borne by Controller.

 Processor shall, in accordance with Data Protection Laws and in response to a reasonable written request by Controller, make available to Controller such information in Processor’s possession or control related to Processor’s compliance with the obligations of data processors under Data Protection Law in relation to its Processing of Personal Data.

-Controller may, upon written request and at least 30 days’ notice to Processor, during regular business hours and without interrupting Processor’s business operations, conduct an inspection of Processor’s business operations or have the same conducted by a qualified third party auditor subject to Processor’s approval, which shall not be unreasonably withheld.
+Controller may, upon written request and at least 90 days’ notice to Processor, during regular business hours and without interrupting Processor’s business operations, conduct an inspection of Processor’s business operations or have the same conducted by a qualified third-party auditor subject to Processor’s approval, which shall not be unreasonably withheld.

 a.
 Appointment of Sub-Processors.
-Controller acknowledges and agrees to (i) the engagement as sub-Processors of the third parties listed on our Sub-Processors Page, and (ii) that Processor may engage third-party sub-Processors in connection with the provision of the Services.
-For the avoidance of doubt, the above authorization constitutes Controller’s prior written consent to the sub-Processing by Processor for purposes of Clause 11 of the Standard Contractual Clauses.
+Controller hereby authorizes Processor to (i) engage as sub-Processors the third parties listed on our Sub-Processors Page, and (ii) engage other third-party sub-Processors in connection with the provision of the Services.
+For the avoidance of doubt, the above authorization constitutes Controller’s prior written consent to the sub-Processing by Processor for purposes of Clause 11 of the UK Standard Contractual Clauses and Clause 9 of Module 2 of the EEA Standard Contractual Clauses.

-The provisions of this Section 6 shall mutually apply if the Processor engages a sub-Processor in a country outside the European Economic Area (“EEA”) not recognized by the European Commission as providing an adequate level of protection for personal data.
-If, in the performance of this DPA, Ally transfers any Personal Data to a sub-Processor located outside of the EEA, Ally shall, in advance of any such transfer, ensure that a legal mechanism to achieve adequacy in respect of that processing is in place.
+The provisions of this Section 6 shall mutually apply if the Processor engages a sub-Processor in a country outside the EEA, Switzerland or the UK not recognized by the European Commission or another competent authority as providing an adequate level of protection for Personal Data.
+If, in the performance of this DPA, Ally transfers any Personal Data to a sub-Processor located outside of the EEA, Switzerland or the UK, Ally shall, in advance of any such transfer, ensure that a legal mechanism in respect of that transfer is in place, as required under Data Protection Law.

 With respect to updates and changes to this DPA, the terms that apply in the “Updates to this Agreement” and “Miscellaneous” subsections in the Ally Terms of Service shall apply.

-Upon the incorporation of this DPA into the Agreement, the parties to this DPA are agreeing to the Standard Contractual Clauses (where and as applicable) and all appendixes attached thereto.
-In the event of any conflict or inconsistency between this DPA and the Standard Contractual Clauses in Exhibit 1, the Standard Contractual Clauses shall prevail, provided however: (a) Controller may exercise its right of audit under clause 5(f) of the Standard Contractual Clauses as set out in, and subject to the requirements of, Section 5 of this DPA; and (b) Processor may appoint sub-Processors as set out, and subject to the requirements of, Section 4 and Section 6 of this DPA.
+Upon the incorporation of this DPA into the Agreement, the parties to this DPA are agreeing to the UK Standard Contractual Clauses and the EEA Standard Contractual Clauses (where and as applicable) and all appendixes attached thereto.
+In the event of any conflict or inconsistency between this DPA and the UK Standard Contractual Clauses or the EEA Standard Contractual Clauses, the UK Standard Contractual Clauses or the EEA Standard Contractual Clauses shall prevail, provided however: (a) Controller may exercise its right of audit under Clause 5(f) of the UK Standard Contractual Clauses and Clause 8.9 of Module 2 of the EEA Standard Contractual Clauses as set out in, and subject to the requirements of, Section 5 of this DPA; and (b) Processor may appoint sub-Processors as set out, and subject to the requirements of, Section 4 and Section 6 of this DPA.

 each a ‘party’; together ‘the parties’,